-This also verifies that you have SSL support in CMS Pipelines and that your DNS lookup works properly.
-If you need a secure connection between the browser and your z/VM system, a valid server certificate with associated root CA and intermediate CA must be installed in the z/VM SSL certificate database.
+This test also verifies that you have TLS support in CMS Pipelines and that your DNS lookup works properly.

+If you need a secure connection between the browser and your z/VM system, a valid server certificate with associated root CA and intermediate CA must be installed in the z/VM TLS certificate database.
 Make sure you know the label assigned to the server certificate, if it isn't set as default.
+If needed, adjust the TLSLABEL setting that is associated with this connection.